sce/brief_mail/README.md

-# MailCar
+# BriefMail

-MailCar is a deployment notification mailer designed for Rails 3.
+BriefMail is a deployment notification mailer designed for Rails 3.
 The deployment mail it sends out contains a short log and diff stat summary from the source control management which also includes summaries for each git submodule.